arilamstein/choroplethrZip/README.md

 R package with shapefile, metadata and visualization functions for US Zip Code Tabulated Areas (ZCTAs).

-## Free Course
+## Training & Development

 My free course [Learn to Map Census Data in R](http://www.arilamstein.com/free-course) can teach you how to use this package.
-Enjoy!
+I blog about this package's development [here](http://www.arilamstein.com/blog).

 ## Installation